IObundle/py2hwsw/py2hwsw/lib/peripherals/iob_regfileif/README.md

 To do this, we use the peripheral **IOBNATIVEBRIDGEIF**, located inside the `nativebridgeif_wrappper` directory of this repository.
 This peripheral also has two IOb-native interfaces, one internal and one external.
-However, unlike REGFILEIF, the external interface of this peripheral is a master interface.
-This allows it to be connected to the slave IOb-native interface of another module, such as the REGFILEIF.
+However, unlike REGFILEIF, the external interface of this peripheral is a manager interface.
+This allows it to be connected to the subordinate IOb-native interface of another module, such as the REGFILEIF.
 The IOBNATIVEBRIDGEIF, allows the peripheral bus signals of the system to be accessed externally.

 We use the IOBNATIVEBRIDGEIF as a peripheral of the Tester to allow its peripheral bus signals to be accessed externally, and therefore be port mapped.